vahidk/EffectiveTensorflow/README.md

 Let's look at a slightly more practical example.
 We want to train a neural network on multiple GPUs.
 During training we not only need to compute the forward pass but also need to compute the backward pass (the gradients).
 But how can we parallelize the gradient computation?
 This turns out to be pretty easy.

-Recall from the first item that we wanted to fit a second degree curve to a set of samples.
+Recall from the first item that we wanted to fit a second degree polynomial to a set of samples.
 We reorganized the code a bit to have the bulk of the operations in the model function:
 ```python
 import numpy as np
 import tensorflow as tf